nu-cs-sw-design/project-20252601-andy_final_project/docs/software_requirements.md

 #### 3: Card Reinsertion
 After defusing an Exploding Kitten:
-- The player chooses a position to insert the card (index 0 to deck size)
+- The player chooses a position to insert the card
 - The insertion position is kept secret from other players
 - The card is placed at the exact position specified
 - Invalid positions are rejected